Rajabazar, Kolkata: Business

+Kolkata Municipal Corporation

 The area of Rajabazar is composed of Wards 28, 36, 37 and 38 of the Kolkata Municipal Corporation.
 These wards were created in 1909.
 Presently, the KMC maintains health centres and free malaria check-up centres in these wards.
 The elected Councillor of Ward 28 is Mr Md iqbal (Trinamool Congress).
 Mr. Prakash Upadhyay & Mousumi Ghosh are also popular Councillors.
 Somendra Nath Mitra (Somen Mitra) and Dr Subhodh Kr De are the veteran politicians of this area.

 Rajabazar is part of Jorasanko (Vidhan Sabha constituency) and Beliaghata (Vidhan Sabha constituency).
 It is a part of the Kolkata Uttar (Lok Sabha constituency).
 Previously it was a part of Calcutta North East (Lok Sabha constituency).